Miriam Hederman O'Brien

-Miriam Hederman O'Brien (6 June 1932 - 14 March 2022) was an Irish barrister and academic, who held the posts of Chancellor of the University of Limerick and Director of the University of Limerick Foundation.
+Miriam Hederman O'Brien (6 June 1932 – 14 March 2022) was an Irish barrister and academic, who held the posts of Chancellor of the University of Limerick and Director of the University of Limerick Foundation.

-Early years
+Life and career

-Miriam Hederman was born in Naas, County Kildare, the youngest of three children of William and Mary Hederman, drapers in Naas and Newbridge.
+Miriam Hederman was born in Naas, County Kildare on 6 June 1932, the youngest of three children of William and Mary Hederman, drapers in Naas and Newbridge.
 She had two older brothers, Supreme Court Justice and Attorney-General Anthony J. Hederman and William Hederman, a Vincentian priest.